elesto-dao/elesto/x/credential/spec/04_messages.md

 # Messages

-TODO

 In this section we describe the processing of the messsages and the corresponding updates to the state.
-All created/modified state objects specified by each message are defined within the [state](./02_state_transitions.md) section.
+All created/modified state objects specified by each message are defined within the [state](./03_state_transitions.md) section.